 Sell Back Your Book

 Need to sell textbooks online?
-Well, what better place to do so than Sell Back Your Book!
+Well, what better place to do so than Sell Back Your Book?
 The site has an A rating from the Better Business Bureau, so you know you are selling to a quality company.
-When pricing your old textbooks, you can enter either a single 10 to 13 digit ISBN or enter a bulk batch of up to 20 ISBNs.
+When pricing your old textbooks, you can enter a single 10- to 13-digit ISBN or a bulk batch of up to 20 ISBNs.

-Shipping is always free, and you get paid within three business days of your book being received.
-They do not buy old textbooks, books without an ISBN, instructor's edition, or teacher's edition books.
-Free shipping is through FedEx, though you may choose to use a different shipping provider.
+Shipping is always free, and you get paid within three business days of receiving your book.
+They do not buy old textbooks without an ISBN or instructor's or teacher's edition books.
+Free shipping is through FedEx, though you may use a different shipping provider.
 If you do, books must be received within seven days of order creation.
 Overall, this is an easy-to-use site to sell back old textbooks online that is worth a look.
-You'll get an excellent buyback price for your used book and a great experience to boot.
+You'll get an excellent buyback price for your used book and a great experience.

-Textbook Recycling has been in business since 1997, so they are a dependable company.
+Textbook Recycling has been in business since 1997 and is a dependable company.
 As its name implies, used college books are their specialty.
 That said, they also deal with new edition textbooks.
-They even buy new textbooks, which is something most sites don't do.
+They even buy new readers, which most sites don't do.

-Founded in 1999, BookByte is a place where you can either sell textbooks or buy cheap textbooks.
-You can sell either a US edition of the international edition used textbook here.
+Founded in 1999, BookByte is a place to sell or buy cheap textbooks.
+You can sell either a US edition or the international edition of a used text here.
 Their cheap books page is a guide that details several different strategies for buying cheap textbooks, which is a great resource.
 College textbooks can be costly, after all.

-When you sell textbooks, the process is similar to most other websites.
-Search by ISBN, accept the price if you're happy with it, then ship the books to BookByte.
+The process of selling textbooks is similar to most other websites.
+Search by ISBN, accept the price if you're happy, and ship the books to BookByte.
 They will give you a prepaid shipping label in the US, and you'll be paid within 3-5 business days of receiving the order.
-They also mention that price quotes are only good for 30 days, so you'll need to be sure you send your books right away to guarantee the best price.
+They also mention that price quotes are only good for 30 days, so you must send your books immediately to guarantee the best price.
 It's great that this site has helpful resources for students, and it's worth checking out if you need to sell back your used books.
 You'll get an excellent textbook buyback price when you sell your used textbook.

 Sell college textbooks, movies, and CDs at CKY Books.
 When searching their database for books, movies, or CDs, you can search and price up to 30 items at a time.
 When selling textbooks (or any of these items), all orders must be for $20 or more.
 Shipping is always free if you use FedEx, USPS, or UPS.
 FedEx is what is recommended by CKY.

-All items must also be shipped with 96 business hours (4 business days) of creating your order, so be sure to send your items quickly.
-The entire process takes about six business days for FedEx or 11 days for USPS.
+All items must also be shipped within 96 business hours (4 business days) of creating your order, so be sure to send your items quickly.
+The process takes about six business days for FedEx or 11 days for USPS.
 Once your order is received, you can be paid by check or PayPal.
-Either way, if you are looking for the best price for college books, make sure you check here.
-This is a great site to check out if you want to sell more than just college textbooks.
+Either way, if you are looking for the best college book price, check here.
+This is a great site to check out if you want to sell more than college textbooks.

 CollegeBooksDirect.com will buy back your used textbook and other school books.
-You list your college books starting with the ISBN and can get paid by check or PayPal.
+You list your college books starting with the ISBN, and can be paid by check or pay.
 They currently accept over 440,000 titles and are one of the smaller textbook vendors.
 It's easy to sell textbooks on their website – enter the ISBN and instantly get a price quote for your book.

 Shipping is free if your order is $30 or more.
-You'll also receive a tracking number so you can be sure your shipment is moving as expected.
-Their shipping provider is UPS; you can also use another shipping provider, but shipping will not be reimbursed in that case.
+You'll also receive a tracking number to ensure your shipment is moving as expected.
+Their shipping provider is UPS; you can also use another shipping provider, but shipping will not be reimbursed.
 With a wide selection of books accepted, this is the best way to sell textbooks – especially if other stores won't buy them.

-Because this site is a marketplace and you sell textbooks online to consumers, you have the option to set your shipping rates/speeds.
+Because this site is a marketplace and you sell textbooks online to consumers, you can set your shipping rates/speeds.
 AbeBooks has features that make it stand out; for instance, when you list items for sale, they'll be added to six international sales platforms.
 This makes selling certain items such as rare books, fine art, and collectibles easier.
 This site is worth looking at, especially if you start your own book textbook buyback business and sell textbooks regularly.

 This final suggestion has been in business since 1975.
 FacultyBooks will buy back used college books, study guides, teacher's editions, and complimentary copies.
 Indeed, despite its name, this site is not just for teachers.
 Shipping is free with FacultyBooks, and they'll even send you packing materials!
 If you decide to sell textbooks, you'll get paid by check, direct deposit, or PayPal.

-When you ship your used books, you will bring the package(s) to a UPS or USPS location.
-The site notes that you should use an authorized shipping outlet when selling books for either of these options.
-If you ship through any other carrier, you will have to cover the shipping yourself.
+When you ship your used books, you bring the package(s) to a UPS or USPS location.
+The site notes that you should use an authorized shipping outlet to sell books for either option.
+You must cover the shipping yourself if you ship through any other carrier.
 This site accepts 440,000 titles from its database, making it the best way to sell your used books.

-If you're a student, you've likely checked Amazon for college textbooks.
+You've likely checked Amazon for college textbooks if you're a student.
 You should also add checking Amazon if you need to sell textbooks online.
 According to a recent press release from Amazon, over 50 million books were for sale on Amazon at the beginning of 2019.
 50 million!
 If that tells you anything, it should be that books are a hot commodity on the site, and it's an excellent place to consider selling books.

 There are a few ways you can sell on Amazon.
 Your first choice is to pack and ship your books yourself.
 Your second choice is to have Amazon create your listing and send your books.
 This means you'll sell your texts to Amazon directly.
-Your final decision is to create a listing on Amazon yourself but give all of your textbooks to Amazon to do the shipping for you.
-To sell books at the end of the semester, we'd recommend going with the FBM method, or the one which enables you to pack and ship your books yourself.
-If this is the case, we recommend including the shipping cost into your price to assure you don't lose any income.
+Your final decision is to create a listing on Amazon yourself but give all your textbooks to Amazon for shipping.
+To sell books at the end of the semester, we'd recommend going with the FBM method or the one that enables you to pack and ship your books yourself.
+If this is the case, we recommend including the shipping cost in your price to ensure you don't lose any income.

 Barnes and Noble

 While social networking is a great way to stay in touch, it can also be a helpful tool when you're trying to purge your unwanted items.
 Textbooks are no exception.
 Social networks enable you to connect with those in your local area who need and want the books you're trying to sell.
-Consider using a social network to sell used textbooks if you want to avoid the hassle of making a run to the post office and paying for shipping.
+Consider using a social network to sell used textbooks to avoid the hassle of running to the post office and paying for shipping.

-If you're comfortable with the idea of selling items on Craigslist, this may be the perfect way for you to rid your stock of textbooks efficiently.
+If you're comfortable selling items on Craigslist, this may be the perfect way to rid your stock of textbooks efficiently.
 It will allow you to avoid shipping fees and will enable you to deliver your books safely to their new owner.

 A word of caution for a new Craigslist user.
-Always remember to meet with your potential buyer in a safe, public place, preferably during daylight hours.
+Always meet with your potential buyer in a safe, public place, preferably during daylight hours.
 While we would hope that most people buying textbooks online have good intentions, you can never guarantee the type of person who may show up.
-Exercise caution and use your best judgment to ensure you're prioritizing your safety first and foremost.
+Exercise caution and use your best judgment to ensure you prioritize your safety first and foremost.

 Using social media to sell your used textbook may work to your benefit.
 If you hop onto your Facebook Marketplace, you can market the books you have available and reach other social network users in your area who may need the books you're selling.
 You will be able to get a large population of peers who go to various higher education institutions in your area and very likely have use for the books you no longer need.

-Like we mentioned with Craigslist sales, be smart about where and when you meet your buyer.
-Don't be afraid to ask a friend to tag along with you when you meet up to sell textbooks online.
-You can return the favor by treating them to a scoop of ice cream on you, purchased with your text selling profit.
+As we mentioned with Craigslist sales, be smart about where and when you meet your buyer.
+Don't be afraid to ask a friend to tag you when you meet up to sell textbooks online.
+You can return the favor by treating them to a scoop of ice cream on you, purchased with your text-selling profit.

 The Bottom Line

-Selling your textbooks doesn't have to involve you waiting in lines, accepting minimal payments, or toting your books all over campus.
+Selling your textbooks doesn't require waiting in lines, accepting minimal payments, or toting your books all over campus.
 Use your online resources to sell textbooks quickly and efficiently for a profit that makes it worth your effort and time.

-Don't hesitate to list your books for sale in a number of the resources we've outlined.
+Don't hesitate to list your books for sale in several of our outlined resources.
 Often, people will try to bargain with you on the amount they're willing to pay.
-By having your books available for sale on several platforms, you'll be sure to receive the most return.
+You'll indeed receive the most returns by having your books available for sale on several platforms.
 Finally, make sure you pass your class before you sell your book.
 There's nothing worse than having to re-buy the same book after you've already sold it!